You know what a brand is. McDonald’s, Apple, Lexus, Levi’s, and Rolex are all brands.

 But do you know what a personal brand is?
 And, even more importantly, do you know how to build one?

-If you answered, “No,” to either of those questions, then keep reading.
+If you answered, “No,” to either of those questions, then read on.

 Now, more than ever, you need a personal brand.
 If you want to stand out from the competition, attract new clients, and build a thriving business, it’s important to create a powerful, thriving personal brand.

 If you’re an entrepreneur, it’s critical to devote at least some time each week to strengthening your brand.
-As you’ll understand if you take my course (see below), your personal brand is one of your biggest assets.
+As you’ll understand later, your personal brand is one of your biggest assets.

 Your personal brand can take your business to places you never thought possible.